-Bonneville Hills – Family Neighborhood with an Urban Vibe
+Bonneville Hills – Popular Salt Lake City Neighborhood for Families with an Urban Vibe

 - Population: 3,840

 Directly east of Wasatch Hollow is Bonneville Hills.
-It’s one of SLC’s best neighborhoods for families.
-Though Bonneville Hills has a more sparse suburban feel, it’s still very walkable, very dog-friendly, and there are lots of amenities within reach.
-Almost a third of Bonneville Hills households are home to school-aged children, which is no surprise since the schools, like Bonneville Elementary School and Beacon Heights Elementary, are highly rated.
+It’s one of the top Salt Lake City neighborhoods with something for everyone: walkability, low crime, great schools, and plenty of amenities.
+Though Bonneville Hills has a more sparse suburban feel, it’s still very walkable and dog-friendly with lots of amenities within reach.
+Almost one-third of Bonneville Hills households are home to school-aged children, which is no surprise since the schools, like Bonneville Elementary School and Beacon Heights Elementary, are highly rated.
 If golf is your game, you’ll be in heaven living so close to the beautiful Bonneville Golf Course!
 If you’re looking to rent, Bonneville Hills is a great option – rentals are almost 20% less expensive in this Salt Lake City neighborhood than surrounding ones.

 - Population: 9,633